sofwerx/omnia_althea/README.md

 Plug in a flash drive with a copy of the built medkit tarball on it.
 Then press and hold the reset button on the back panel while booting and wait for 4 LEDs to light up regardless of color.
 This will put the router into flash mode.
 Once the router has powered on, ssh into it as root.
 A banner saying ALTHEA MESH will appear and you will be logged in to the router.

-On a computer give the firmware to the router through scp:
+On a computer give the firmware to the router through scp, assuming you are in the same directory as the firmware:
 ```
 scp <firmware> root@192.168.1.1:/tmp/<firmware>
 ```